Today, at least one million women in Africa and Asia needlessly suffer from untreated fistula.

 Untreated obstetric fistula most commonly occurs in poor, rural areas of Africa and Asia where the women affected live in dirt-floor dwellings and lack access to running water and incontinence pads.

 Under these circumstances, a woman with a fistula or a severe tear faces devastating physical and psychological consequences.
 Unable to control the leaking of her body’s waste, she suffers with chronic infections and pain.
 Too often, her smell drives away her husband, family and friends.

-With little community understanding of fistula and its causes, a woman is frequently blamed for her condition.
+With little community understanding of her injury and its causes, a woman is frequently blamed for her condition.
 She too often lives in isolation, unaware that others share her injury and that it is treatable.
-Because fistula usually occurs during a woman’s first pregnancy—when she is in her teens or early twenties—she will likely suffer for decades, if it is not repaired.
+If the fistula or severe tear occurs during a woman’s first pregnancy—when she is in her teens or early twenties—she will suffer for decades, if it is not repaired.

 Yes.
 Corrective surgery provides effective treatment for women suffering from an obstetric fistula or a severe perineal tear.
 If the operation is performed by a skilled surgeon, a woman with either of these childbirth injuries can very often return to a normal life, with her continence and hope restored.

-Fistula most commonly occurs to women in their early twenties, in countries where the average life span is approximately 65 years—meaning a one-time surgical intervention can restore 40+ years of health.
+Fistula commonly occurs to women in their early twenties, in countries where the average life span is approximately 65 years—meaning a one-time surgical intervention can restore 40+ years of health.

 Even though obstructed labor occurs in approximately 5% of all child births worldwide, obstetric fistula has largely been eradicated in wealthy countries, thanks to the advent of the Cesarean section in the early 1900s.